gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 * explain why software engineering practices matter for scientific computing;
 * explain how version control supports traceability, recovery, collaboration, and scientific provenance;
+* distinguish formatters, compiler diagnostics, linters, static type checkers, broader static analysers, and tests, and explain how they provide complementary evidence about software quality and correctness;
 * recognize the role of code style, documentation, testing, and reproducibility in scientific software;
 * identify scientifically meaningful properties and numerical comparisons for testing scientific software;
 * distinguish between unit tests, functional tests, and code coverage, and